Applications for the ILA Mentoring Programme 2025 are now closed.

 The fee includes:

-• access to the opening event at BNP Paribas (Mentoring Masterclass + Networking event)
+- access to the opening event (Mentoring training + Networking event)

-Mentors : Mentoring is done on a voluntary basis.
+Mentors : The programme is free of charge for Mentors.
+Mentoring is done on a voluntary basis.

 Want to be part of the biggest network of governance experts in Luxembourg?